ditlef9/python-nextjs-postgresql-devsecops-gcp/what-version/README.md

 ---

-## 🚀 4 Getting Started with What Version
+## 🚀 4 Create Python Application for What Version

 **1. Create new application in Github**